Dark matter production from evaporation of regular primordial black holes: Cosmological constraints

 \subsection{Warm dark matter constraint}

 DM produced from evaporation of RPBHs may have large kinetic energy (warm DM) that could erase the observed small-scale structures such as Lyman-$\alpha$ forest or Milky Way satellite.
 Therefore, we need to put constraint on RPBH such that the DM produced has enough time to lose its momentum due to cosmological redshift.
+The warm DM constraint of singular PBH type has been studied in the literature such as \cite{Baldes:2020nuv,Masina:2020xhk}.
+We redo some steps here to take into account modified evaporation dynamics of RPBH.
 The momentum of DM today is

 where $v_0$ is the velocity today and the average initial momentum of evaporated DM was taken to be the initial Hawking temperature of RPBH \footnote{This is a reasonable approximation as the warm DM constraint is only important for light DM mass such that $T_\text{H,in}>m_\chi$.
 As RPBH mass only changes significantly at the end of its lifetime, most DM produced should have initial kinetic energy (or momentum) of order $T_\text{H,in}$.}.
 The smallest scale that could be probed is of order $k\sim 10\text{ Mpc}^{-1}$, which corresponds to the photon temperature of order $T_\gamma\sim 1\text{ keV}$ \cite{Lin:2019uvt}.
 Therefore, thermally produced warm DM must be heavier than 1 keV in order to be non-relativistic by that time.
 Indeed, it was found in \cite{Villasenor:2022aiy} that thermally produced warm DM must be heavier than 3.5 keV.
 As entropy is conserved from the decoupling time to now, this lower bound on DM mass can be translated into a universal upper bound on current DM velocity for a generic warm DM candidate \cite{Masina:2020xhk}: